 The options in Schwab's preallocated pools are serviceable, but not overly impressive.
 Schwab offers four pre-allocated investment tracks: conservative, balanced, socially responsible balanced, and growth.
 Like the Fidelity pools, they consist of one fund each.
 Schwab's preallocated pool also has an environmental, social, governance fund option, Pax Balanced Fund (PAXWX), for sustainably minded investors.
 Fees on all four fund options are average, ranging from 0.84% to 1.01%.

-I also learned in my conversations with donor-advised funds that some (such as the three mentioned above) allow you to invest from both menus, which could be useful if you have more than one time horizon for grants.
-For example, you could have some money earmarked for a grant in the near future allocated to a conservative preallocated pool, while money you plan to gift further down the road is invested in a collection of more aggressive single-asset equity strategies.
+Some donor-advised funds (such as the three mentioned above) allow you to invest from both menus, which could be useful if you have more than one time horizon for grants.
+For example, you could have some money earmarked for a grant in the near future allocated to a conservative preallocated pool, while money you plan to gift further down the road is invested in a collection of more aggressive strategies.

 Karen Wallace, CFP® does not own shares in any of the securities mentioned above.
 Find out about Morningstar's editorial policies.